Skip to content

 2. Display Advertising

-These are placed across extensive networks of websites (like the Google Display Network, or Microsoft Audience Network) or directly purchased from specific publishers, often managed via ad platforms (e.g., Google Ads for GDN) or Demand-Side Platforms (DSPs).
+These are placed across extensive networks of websites or directly purchased from specific publishers.
 Display ads are effective for brand awareness and retargeting.

 3. Social Media Advertising

 These are paid ad placements integrated natively within social media feeds and interfaces.
-Formats vary widely by platform and can include image ads, video ads, carousel ads (multiple images/videos in one ad), story ads, and collection ads (interactive product showcases).
+Social media ad formats vary widely by platform and can include image ads, video ads, carousel ads, story ads, and collection ads.

 They blend into the user's organic content experience.
-Major platforms like Meta (Facebook/Instagram), LinkedIn, TikTok, X (formerly Twitter), Pinterest, and Reddit each offer their own robust ad management systems.
+Major platforms like Meta, LinkedIn, TikTok, X (formerly Twitter), Pinterest, and Reddit each offer their own robust ad management systems.

 These platforms leverage vast user data for precise targeting based on demographics, interests, behaviors, and more.